hustcxl/Rotating-machine-fault-data-set/doc/MFPT.md

 使用该数据集的相比于CWRU少一些。于2012年更新。

 ## 2.试验说明
+The test rig was equipped with a NICE bearing with the following parameters:

+- Roller diameter: rd = 0.235
+- Pitch diameter: pd = 1.245
+- Number of elements: ne = 8
+- Contact angle: ca = 0

+The data set1,2 comprises the following, and can be downloaded as a zip file package he:Fault Data Sets

+- 3 baseline conditions: 270 lbs of load, input shaft rate of 25 Hz, sample rate of 97,656 sps, for 6 seconds
+- 3 outer race fault conditions: 270 lbs of load, input shaft rate of 25 Hz, sample rate of 97,656 sps for 6 seconds
+- 7 outer race fault conditions: 25, 50, 100, 150, 200, 250 and 300 lbs of load, input shaft rate 25 Hz, sample rate of 48,828 sps for 3 seconds (bearing resonance was found be less than 20 kHz)
+- 7 inner race fault conditions: 0, 50, 100, 150, 200, 250 and 300 lbs of load, input shaft rate of 25 Hz, sample rate of 48,828 sps for 3 seconds
+- 5 data analysis (.m) files that relate to Eric Bechhoefer’s introductory paper referred to below
+- Three2 real world example files are also included: an intermediate shaft bearing from a wind turbine (data structure holds bearing rates and shaft rate), an oil pump shaft bearing from a wind turbine, and a real world planet bearing fault).

+- Note1: The data is stored in a Matlab® double-precision, binary format *.mat file.
+The data structure holds the load, shaft rate, sample rate and a vector of “g” data.

+- Note2: The initial data uploaded to the website in October 2012 included errors, in that the sample rate was defined as 50 Hz, when in fact it was 25 Hz.
+New data sets correcting this error were uploaded on 27 Feb 13.
+In addition, a third real world example was added]
 ## 3.使用情况
 * Lee D, Siu V, Cruz R, et al. Convolutional neural net and bearing fault analysis[C]//Proceedings of the International Conference on Data Mining (DMIN).
 The Steering Committee of The World Congress in Computer Science, Computer Engineering and Applied Computing (WorldComp), 2016: 194.[论文链接](https://pdfs.semanticscholar.org/6e45/f39b1e50cfd10deaabd1d786fac827c3543a.pdf)